- Scientific name: Torpedo nobiliana

 - Feeds on: Small fish and occasional crustaceans.

 They are generally a dark colour with a lighter mottled or speckled pattern over their backs.
-Like the electric ray the marbled electric ray is a solitary creature which is only active at night.
+Like the electric ray the marbled electric ray is a solitary creature which is mostly active at night.
 The electric ray hunts as an ambush predator, lying in wait for small fish and stunning or killing them with its electric charge.
 They will also use their electric charge as a defence against predators and will arch their body back in order to deliver the charge with their belly which produces the most powerful electric shock.
 Like the electric ray the marbled electric ray has no commercial value and is only caught by commercial vessels inadvertently in trawls.
 The IUCN (International Union for the Conservation of Nature) do not have enough data on numbers of marbled electric ray to make an assessment on stock levels, meaning the marbled electric ray is classed as Data Deficient.